schellenberg/computerscience20/_sources/Python/Overview/OtherInputMethods.rst

 .. sourcecode:: python

     # import the module to allow GUI interaction
-    import PySimpleGUI as sg
+    import FreeSimpleGUI as sg

-    # think of this as "look inside PySimpleGUI, and run the popup_get_text function
+    # think of this as "look inside FreeSimpleGUI, and run the popup_get_text function
     first_name = sg.popup_get_text("Please enter your first name")
     last_name = sg.popup_get_text("Please enter your last name")